alboro/distributter/README.md

 4. Register new services in `Synchronizer`

 ## TODO
+* Split everything into separate processes by retrieving/sending/channel criteria.
+Use SymfonyMessager/SymfonyLocks.
 * vk is text (not quite, some kind of markdown), tg is html, reflect it in Post model
 * think about internal sender/retriever,
 * not all links are parsed from tg